 Mix it up and add other vegetables too.
 Zucchini and yellow squash would be delicious in this.
 Red and Yellow peppers would add some more color and sweetness to it.
 Look in your fridge and add what you like.
 I liked the olives – they added a little sharpness and saltiness which I thought was a nice addition but you could skip them if they don’t float your boat.

 I used some homemade pesto I had in the freezer.
-I made a toasted walnut arugula pesto earlier this spring and it added a nice peppery bite to this salad.
+I made a toasted walnut arugula pesto and it added a nice peppery bite to this salad.
 But a store-bought or homemade basil pesto would work beautifully too.
-Then, just mix the pesto with mayonnaise and your dressing is ready to go.
+Just mix the pesto with mayonnaise and your dressing is ready to go.

 How Long Does Pasta Salad Keep?

 Pasta salad will keep for a few days, covered tightly, in the fridge.
 The nice thing about this pasta salad is that it actually is better if it is made ahead.
-You can make it the day of, but making it a day ahead and let it sit in the fridge allows the flavors to really pull together!
+You can make it the day of, but making it a day ahead allows the flavors to really pull together!
 The bonus is that it frees you up and keeps you out of a hot kitchen the day of the event!
+A quick tip – reserve some of the dressing to mix in right before serving so the pasta stays nice a creamy.

-So, if you are heading to a summer bbq this weekend, give this salad a try.
+So, if you are heading to a summer bbq, give this salad a try.
 It is sure to satisfy a hungry crowd!

 Creamy Pesto Pasta Salad

-- 1 lb short cut dry pasta rotini, cavatappi, fusili work well
+- 1 lb short, curly dry pasta rotini, cavatappi, fusili work well

 - 6 cups chopped broccoli